-You can find out more about Australia’s education system through Austrade and their website at http://www.austrade.gov.au/Education/Services.
+You can learn more about Australia’s education system through Austrade and their website at http://www.austrade.gov.au/Education/Services.

 CRICOS is a good place to start when you want to find out more about what courses and education providers are being offered in Australia.
 Visit the CRICOS website for more information at http://cricos.education.gov.au/.

 Written Agreements or Contracts Between the Student and Provider